-Mr. LeMenager asked she wants a huge sign that we have at the entryway to put in a tiny little park?
+Mr. LeMenager asked does she want a huge sign like we have at the entryway to put in the little park?

 Mr. Berube stated I responded to her and I thought I would hear from her what she wanted, but I did not.